 Posted on April 16, 2019 by Brandon Ledford

-It’s always exciting how technology can impact real lives through human capital management.
+It’s always exciting how technology can impact real lives through human capital management and specifically, classification and compensation studies.
 My career and education have focused on the science and technology space – I obtained a Master of Public Policy with an emphasis in Science and Technology Policy, interned at the White House Office of Science and Technology Policy, and have been a human capital consultant ever since.
 I entered the field because I love how technology and public policy can impact the lives of both workers and companies for the better.

 One of the most important projects an organization can undertake is a classification and compensation (class and comp) study.
-This not only benefit the employees to ensure the receive fair compensation.
-A class and comp study also benefits employers because they can recruit and keep the best talent and maintain high morale, especially in a job market that is as hot as ever.
+Not only will it benefit the employees to ensure they are paid fairly and equitably, but it also benefits employers because they can recruit and retain the best talent and maintain high morale, especially in a job market that is as hot as ever.

-Since these projects are reliant on data and analysts, it’s critical to know you are doing them with skill and accuracy.
-With my background in process improvement and technology, I’m always looking for avenues to incorporate my experiences into our human capital practice.
-I started to look at the ways we collected the data and realized there were some processes to improve and tools we could add.
-That is why I recently brokered a strategic partnership with Salary.com.
+Since these projects are highly data and analyst reliant, it’s critical to know you are doing them accurately and efficiently.
+With my background in process improvement and technology, I’m always looking for ways to incorporate my experiences into our human capital practice.
+I started to look at the ways data was collected and realized there were some processes that could be improved and tools we could add, which is why I recently brokered a strategic partnership with Salary.com.

-Salary.com’s CompAnalyst market updates monthly, providing compensation practitioners with more accurate, critical pay information than traditional salary surveys and government agency data.
+Salary.com’s CompAnalyst market data is updated monthly, providing compensation practitioners with critical pay information that is updated more frequently than traditional salary surveys and government agency data.
 CompAnalyst market data not only provides HR- and organization-provided data, which is an improvement over other paid surveys that rely on unverified user-submitted data, but it allows MGT’s human capital experts to find the most recent salary benchmark data by position, industry, employee count, revenue, and even zip code.
 There are many options to choose, but those in the human capital space should understand that the data they use for class and comp studies is important – and unless you pay close attention – it can oftentimes be lacking.

 That’s why there are a few things to keep in mind when you engage your human capital management consultant on your next class and comp study.
 They include:

-Compensation and classification studies are only growing in importance across organizations.
+Classification and compensation studies are only growing in importance across organizations.
 If you are considering a study, or even in the middle of one now and want to ask questions relating to best practices, I’d be happy to discuss.